fbpx

 Hoodoo Ski Area is just 44 miles west of Bend, and takes just under an hour to get there (about 30 minutes longer than it takes to get to Bachelor).

-While much smaller than Mount Bachelor, Hoodoo still makes for an excellent ski day — especially since it’s much more laidback and less crowded.
-If you happen to come on a Thursday, you’ll save big because lift tickets cost just $25 on “Thrifty Thursdays”!
+If you happen to come on a Thursday, you’ll save big because lift tickets cost just $29 on “Thrifty Thursdays”!
 We made it a near-weekly ritual to go to Hoodoo on Thursdays, followed by hot springs and dinner (see tips below).

 Insider Tips: